Pilot Youth Training Program

 Konchok Motup: “Since my childhood I have been concerned about historic buildings.
 I can imagine dedicating the rest of my life to this purpose.”

-- View the site plan that the youth group has produced together with the communities.
+- View the site plan the youth group has produced together with the communities.